Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 1. The board of directors, in adopting an active management approach to the Fund’s investments, has the following objective for the total Fund:

-1. The benchmark portfolio return is the return that the Fund would have earned if it was passively managed with the asset mix maintained at the policy targets.
+1. The benchmark portfolio return is the return that the Fund would have earned if it was passively managed with the asset class weights maintained at the current policy target mix allocation (as defined in section 10).

-1. The benchmark portfolio constitutes a “neutral position”, and represents the portfolio that would be used if the fund were to be passively managed (i.e., no active short term asset mix movement, with each asset class managed to achieve the return of its respective broad market index).
-Such a fund could be managed at a low cost, and the returns generated would be those of the invested asset class indices, less the aforementioned management costs.
+1. The benchmark portfolio constitutes a “neutral position” and represents the portfolio that would be used if the Fund were to be passively managed (i.e., no active short term asset mix movement, with each asset class managed to achieve the return of its respective broad market index).
+Such a fund could be managed at a low cost, and the returns generated would be those of the invested asset class indices, less management costs.

 1. The purpose of this performance objective is to show the value added (or lost) through active management.

-1. The rate of return for the benchmark portfolio will be calculated in accordance with the following parameters: (The weights will change as the policy targets change towards the new target asset mix.)
+1. The rate of return for the benchmark portfolio will be calculated in accordance with the following parameters: (The weights will change as the current policy asset mix migrates towards the new target policy asset mix, as directed by WorkSafeNB staff.)

 • Cash and short-term investments – 2% - FTSE Canada 30-day T-bill Index

-• Emerging Market Equities – 4% - MSCI Emerging Markets Index (Net) (CAD)
+• Emerging Market Equities – 4% - MSCI Emerging Markets Index (ND) (CAD)

-1. The benchmark indices will be rebalanced quarterly.
+1. The benchmark indices will be rebalanced monthly.

 1. For the purpose of measuring rates of return of the investments, the returns of segregated mandates, and pool funds and partnerships will be reported on net of fee basis.
 All manager mandates will be evaluated over rolling four-year periods.
 All index returns shall be total returns.